PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 Starting to serve on 127.0.0.1:8001
 ```

+The `proxy` command will forward requests on `localhost` port 3001 to our cluster master on AWS.
 If we now open a browser at `http://localhost:3001/ui/` we can view the Kubernetes dashboard on our cluster as we did with `minikube`.

 #### Inspecting the `kops` State Store
 `kops` stores it's state in our S3 bucket.
 We can grab the contents of the bucket locally using the AWS tools.
 To do this, Create a fresh empty directory `cd` into it and run: